oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 Microsoft Azure Active Directory (Azure AD) service.
 Open Authorization (OAuth 2.0) token-based authentication allows users to authenticate to Oracle Database using Azure AD OAuth 2.0 tokens.
 Your Oracle Database must be registered with Azure AD.
+Both Thin and Thick modes of the node-oracledb driver support OAuth 2.0 token-based authentication.

-See `Authenticating and Authorizing Microsoft Azure Active Directory Users for Oracle Autonomous Databases <https://docs.oracle.com/en/database/ oracle/oracle-database/19/dbseg/authenticating-and-authorizing-microsoft-azure- active-directory-users-oracle-autonomous-datab.html#GUID-2712902B-DD07-4A61- B336-31C504781D0F>`__ for more information.
+See `Authenticating and Authorizing Microsoft Azure Active Directory Users for Oracle Autonomous Databases <https://www.oracle.com/pls/topic/ lookup?ctx=dblatest&id=GUID-60AAC16E-5274-463D-9F29-4826F25D5585>`__ for more information.

-OAuth 2.0 token authentication can be performed when node-oracledb uses Oracle Client libraries 19.15 (or later), or 21.7 (or later).
+When using node-oracledb in Thick mode, Oracle Client libraries 19.15 (or later), or 21.7 (or later) are needed.

 .. _oauthtokengeneration: